blind-contours/SuperNOVA/README.md

 #> [1] 1
 ```

-When W3 is greater than 0 the truth effect is 11, our estimates are 10
+When W3 is 1 the truth effect is 11, our estimates are 11 with CI
-with CI coverage.
-When W3 is 0 the truth is 1, our estimate is 1.9 with
+coverage.
+When W3 is 0 the truth is 1, our estimate is 1.9 with CIs that
-CIs that cover the truth as well.
+cover the truth as well.

 And finally results for the joint shift which is a joint shift compared
 to additive individual shifts.